ZJONSSON/clues/README.md

 ### reusing logic through prototypes
-Since `clues` modifies any object property referencing a function to the promise of the outcome, a logic/facts object lazily transforms from containing mostly logic functions to containing resolved set of facts (in the form of resolved promises).
+Since `clues` modifies any object property referencing a function to the promise of the outcome, a logic/facts object lazily transforms from containing mostly logic functions to containing resolved set of facts (possibly in the form of resolved promises).

 An entirely fresh logic/facts object is required for a different context (i.e. different set known initial facts).
 A common pattern is to define all logic in a static object (as the prototype) and then only provide instances of this logic/facts object to the `clues` function, each time a new context is required.
 This way, the original logic functions themselves are never "overwritten", as the references in the clones switch from pointing to a function in the prototype to a promise on its resolution as each property is lazily resolved on demand.